wolfgangasdf/gmail-attachment-remover/README.md

 * Only attachments which have a "filename" are considered.
 This excludes effectively html/text message parts.
 * IMAP message flags are preserved.
 * Gmail message labels are preserved.
 If the `label` tag (see above) exists, it is removed after attachment removal (doesn't work for conversation view).
-* The message gets a new ID, which doesn't matter.
+* The processed mails get a new message-ID, which doesn't matter.
 * License: GPL